 Rome and Italy travel guides

 Rome is an ancient city, founded about 3,000 years ago and never stopped being exciting and relevant ever since.
 Hence the nickname – The Eternal City.
-Today, it is a modern, cosmopolitan metropolis with perfect mixture of historical sites, art...
+Today, it is a modern, cosmopolitan metropolis with the perfect mixture of historical sites,...

 Italy has it all: rich history, spectacular cultural heritage, great food, wonderful site seeing experiences, numerous world known landmarks, friendly people, affordable accommodation and easy transport from place to place.